ApryseSDK/pdftron-react-native/README.md

 ##### onToolChanged
 function, optional

-Defines what happens if there is a change to the current tool
+This function is called when the current tool changes to a new tool

 Parameters: